 Thus far, one of the most significant consequences of the war in Ukraine in terms of security policy is the decision by Finland and Sweden to apply for NATO membership.

-Finland’s NATO membership process is moving forward.
+Finland became a full member of NATO in April 2023.
 Our equipment and systems have been compatible with NATO for a long time, and there is no major need for changes in that respect, either.
 We fulfil demanding military criteria.

 When the Cold War ended, many European countries wound down their defence capabilities and focused on military crisis management operations.
 Finland did not go down this path – we maintained our strong national defence capabilities.